DSRCorporation/hiero-did-sdk-js/packages/cache/README.md

 # @hiero-did-sdk/cache

-This package provides caching utilities for the Hashgraph DID SDK.
+This package provides caching utilities for the Hiero DID SDK JS.
 It implements Least Recently Used (LRU) memory cache to improve performance by reducing redundant operations and network calls.

 ## Features